Classical Physics: Spacetime and Fields: Fields

-The electromagnetic field equation (\ref{Max3}) implies that ${\sf j}^i$ is conserved, ${\sf j}^i_{\phantom{i},i}=0$, which corresponds to the conservation of the total electric charge, but does not constrain the motion of particles.
-Therefore a configuration of charged particles producing the electromagnetic field can be arbitrary, subject only to the condition that the total charge be conserved, unlike a configuration of particles producing the gravitational field which is not arbitrary but constrained by the gravitational field equations.
+are equivalent to (\ref{Max3}) with (\ref{emc1}).
+The electromagnetic field equation (\ref{Max3}) infers that ${\sf j}^i$ is conserved, ${\sf j}^i_{\phantom{i},i}=0$, which corresponds to the conservation of the total electric charge, but does not constrain the motion of particles.
+Therefore, a configuration of charged particles producing the electromagnetic field can be arbitrary, subject only to the condition that the total charge be conserved, unlike a configuration of particles producing the gravitational field which is not arbitrary but constrained by the gravitational field equations.\\